violethaze74/eclipse/README.md

 4. The [Eclipse IDE](https://www.eclipse.org/downloads/eclipse-packages/).
    It's easiest to use the _Eclipse IDE for Java EE Developers_ package.
-You must use Eclipse 4.7 (Oxygen) or later.
+You must use Eclipse 4.9 or later.
 We use _target platforms_ to support building for earlier versions of Eclipse.
 You also need the following:

    1. The [M2Eclipse plugin](http://www.eclipse.org/m2e/) (also called m2e) is